jdegoes/jdegoes.github.io/_posts/2026-01-06-everyone-is-religious.md

 The framework *describes* the anatomy of religion in a way that makes testable predictions—and therefore makes it possible to evaluate religions not only by their claims, but by what they reliably produce in human beings and societies.

-One constraint: the framework describes religions as *coherently* held.
-Many profess one religion while belonging to another.
-The framework predicts behavior for coherent adherents; incoherent adherents will show mixed patterns.
-To understand someone's true religion, watch what wins when commitments collide.
+One constraint: predictions apply to religions as *held*, not as *professed*.
+The Christian who consistently worships comfort is not a Christian who falsifies framework predictions: he's a comfort-worshipper with Christian décor.
+The test is already given and independent of any prediction: watch what wins when commitments collide under real cost.

 Eleven elements predict what believers will sacrifice, what they'll protect, how they'll fight, and whether their religion will outlast them.